3.4 Provisions, Contingent Liabilities and Contingent Assets Provisions

 3.12 Revenue Recognition

-customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
+The Company recognizes revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.

 Step 1: Identify the contract(s) with a customer Step 2: Identify the performance obligation in contract Step 3: Determine the transaction price

-Revenue from the sale of goods is recognised when control of the goods have passed to the buyer, usually on delivery of the goods.
+Revenue from the sale of goods is recognized when control of the goods have passed to the buyer, usually on delivery of the goods.
 In determining the transaction price for the sale of goods, the company considers the effects of variable consideration, the existence of significant financing components, noncash consideration, and consideration payable to the customer (if any).

 Interest income